-- Certificate in Ministry Studies – intended for persons who have been serving in the pastoral ministry and desire a year of leave for personal enrichment and development of pastoral competency
+- Certificate in Ministry Leadership – intended for persons who have been serving in the pastoral ministry and desire a year of leave for personal enrichment and development of pastoral competency

 - Certificate in Theological Studies – recognizes the value of theological study for persons in other ministry roles or in any vocation who desire a more informed faith